When a child comes into your care

-When you’re a new carer, there’s a lot to organise.
-If the child has been placed with you by your state or territory child protection authority, case workers will usually help you.
-Your case worker will also let you know about the decisions you can make about the child, and the decisions that need the authority’s agreement.
+All grandparent or kinship carers can get some help with legal and money matters.
+You might get more formal help if the child has been placed with you by your state or territory child protection authority.
+For example, in this situation you’ll have a case worker assigned to you.
+The case worker will let you know about the decisions you can make about the child and the decisions that need the authority’s agreement.

 National, state and local services for carers can give you advice and information on the support they offer.
-Australia-wide and state-based services might offer different support, so it’s good to contact all the ones that might be able to help you.
+These services might offer various types of support, so it’s good to contact all the services to find out how they can help you.

 Arrange medical check-ups

-When the child comes to live with you, it’s a good idea to make an appointment for a general check-up for the child with your GP, plus dental and eye checks.
-These check-ups are a chance to identify any health issues that you might need to take care of.
+When a child comes to live with you, it’s a good idea to make an appointment for a general check-up for the child with your GP, plus dental and eye checks.
+These check-ups are a chance to spot any health issues that you might need to take care of.

 If the child you’re caring for is enrolled in Medicare, you can still claim for the child’s medical treatment, even if you don’t have their Medicare card.
 Ask your GP to phone Medicare on 1300 660 035 to find out the child’s Medicare number.
 You can also ask Medicare about having the child put on your Medicare card.

 You might need to get clothes, school uniforms, car seats or prams for younger children, furniture like a bed and desk, and so on.
 You can ask your local council or local support agencies like Vinnies or the Salvos to help you with new or used clothing, furniture and payments for families in need.
 If you have a case worker, you could also ask them to help you get what you need for the child.